LeonardoMarcatti/buzzvel/README.md

 <p>It is necessary to make some ajustments on your .env and .env.testing files located inside the project folder.
 There you must setup some parameters in order this project to run smoothly.</p>
 <p>First of all, it is important to have an data bank user with permissions to manage buzzvel bank actions like, create, read, update and delete.</p>
 <p>In both .env and .env.testing files make the following changes:</p>
+<p>Make a copy of .env.testing file to .env file and do some changes below.</p>
 APP_URL=ip_address/path_to_folder/buzzvel/public/
 <b><small>This is the only modification you do not need to make in .env.testing file</small></b>
 <p></p>